 Graduate student offices are located in Rooms 165 (Tel.
 5370), 275 (Tel.
 1609), 391 (Tel.
 6871), 396 (Tel.
 8313), 398, and 569 (Tel.
 4387), of the Macdonald Engineering Building.

 A Master's project report is similar to a Master's thesis in terms of familiarity with previous work, ability to carry out a major independent design project, and organization and presentation of results in good literary style.
 The only significant differences arise due to the fact that project-related research or design work is generally of a lesser scope and is conducted on a topic of more immediate practical application.

-A project report should not be more than 80–100 pages long, including all appendices, tables, figures, etc. Manuscript-based project reports are not accepted.
+A project report should not be more than 80–100 pages long, including all appendices, tables, figures, etc.

 Content Organization of a Project Report